pangrus/hachi/README.md

-## hachi
+# hachi

-a small 808 drum machine for monome norns
+A small 808 drum machine for monome norns.
+I've written this to start my learning process of Lua and SuperCollider.
+The sound engine is based on the SC808 by [Yoshinosuke Horiuchi](https://www.patreon.com/4H).
+I've implemented only my favorite sounds, to keep the GUI in a single norns page.
+The sequencer borrow some techniques from the playfair euclidean drummer written by [@tehn](https://github.com/tehn), with some new features (randomizer, real time recording).

 ![hachi](hachi.jpg)

-# how to use hachi
+## how to use hachi
 k1 shift
 k1+k3 randomize all
 k1+k3 clear all (if stopped)